shiramichel/shiramichel.github.io/_pages/about.md

 I am always happy to connect with and mentor students, especially those similar to me from SLACs (small liberal arts college) or FGLI (first generation, low income) backgrounds, who are interested in research.

 ### News
+12/2025: Attended Maine EdTech Women’s Network

+10/2025: Attended Foundations for the Digital Commons: Aligning Technology, Law, and Innovation for the Common Good

 7/2025: Officially became a PhD candidate

 6/2025: Presented my first first-author paper at ACM FAccT 2025 and was a student volunteer